 4. The Impact of Viral Content

 There’s a common misconception that “viral” is just another word for “popular.”
-But in order for a social media post to be considered viral, it must reach an audience that is dramatically greater than the amount of people who would usually see it.
+But for a social media post to be considered viral, it must reach an audience that is dramatically greater than the number of people who would usually see it.
 To clarify, the post is not just seen by the business’s target audience.
 Viral ads can expand your market share by exposing you to an audience that might have otherwise never heard of you.

 5. Determining Your Social Media Marketing Goals